oruga-ui/oruga/packages/docs/components/Table.md

             },
             {
                 class: "thSortableClass",
-                description: "Class of the sortable Table th element" },
+                description: "Class of the sortable Table th element",
+                properties: ['sortable']
+            },
             {
                 class: "thUnselectableClass",
-                description: "Class of the Table th element that is unsortable" },
+                description: "Class of the Table th element that is unsortable",
+                properties: ["!headerSelectable and sortable"]
+            },
             {
                 class: "thPositionClass",
-                description: "Class of the Table th element when positioned" },
+                description: "Class of the Table th element when positioned",
+                suffixes: ['left', 'centered', 'right'],
+                properties: ["position"]
+            },
             {
                 class: "thStickyClass",
-                description: "Class of the Table th element when sticky" },
+                description: "Class of the Table th element when sticky",
+                properties: ['sticky']
+            },
             {
                 class: "trSelectedClass",